rklymentiev/py-for-neuro/chapters/chapter1.md

 </opt>
 </choice>

-**Exercise 2**.
+**Exercise 1**.
 An RNA string is a string formed from the alphabet containing 'A', 'C', 'G', and 'U'.
 Given a DNA string corresponding to a coding strand, its transcribed RNA string is formed by replacing all occurrences of 'T' in with 'U'.
-Get the transcribed RNA string.
+Get the transcribed RNA string in all capital letters.

 <codeblock id="01_06">

 - remember the `.replace(OLD, NEW)` and `.upper()` methods?
-- you can combine multiple methods together (`object.method1().method2().method3()`)
+- you can combine multiple methods together (`object.method1().method2().method3()`);
-- keep an eye on the methods' order
+- keep an eye on the methods' order;

 </codeblock>

-**Exercise 3**.
+**Exercise 2**.
 A palindromic sequence is a nucleic acid sequence in a double-stranded DNA or RNA molecule wherein reading in a certain direction (e.g. 5' to 3') on one strand matches the sequence reading in the opposite direction (e.g. 5' to 3') on the complementary strand.
 Is given sequence a palindromic sequence?

 <codeblock id="01_07">